 In all cases, a very small sapling then must be replanted into a potting bag with good soil, and kept in partial shade for a few weeks to “harden” before it can be planted in the open field.

 Your donations fund training programs and seminars where we teach these propagation methods, of course with the support of expert agronomists.
 Recently, for example, we took seven Haitian agronomists and farmers to Jamaica to learn from experts there.
-Read more about the trip, as reported by the Jamaica Observer newspaper.
+Periodically we hold seminars in our operating countries.